Cosby5/All-My-Stars/README.md

 - [tmc/scp](https://github.com/tmc/scp) - A basic implementation of scp for go.
 - [skratchdot/open-golang](https://github.com/skratchdot/open-golang) - Open a file, directory, or URI using the OS's default application for that object type.
 Optionally, you can specify an application to use.
 - [sabhiram/go-gitignore](https://github.com/sabhiram/go-gitignore) - A gitignore parser for go
-- [xtaci/smux](https://github.com/xtaci/smux) - A Stream Multiplexing Library for golang with least memory usage
+- [xtaci/smux](https://github.com/xtaci/smux) - A Stream Multiplexing Library for golang with least memory usage(TDMA)
 - [johanbrandhorst/chunker](https://github.com/johanbrandhorst/chunker) - Small demo of a server splitting binary blobs into streamed chunks
 - [johanbrandhorst/gopherjs-grpc-websocket](https://github.com/johanbrandhorst/gopherjs-grpc-websocket) - An example implementation of bridging gRPC with a GopherJS frontend over Websockets
 - [golang/vgo](https://github.com/golang/vgo) - [mirror] Versioned Go Prototype